shrestabs/ucsc-incominggrad/README.md

 - When to start internship hunt?
 > As soon as you land.
 Or maybe before.

+- How hard is the job hunt?
+> Depends on your profile.
+Your skillset match commends interview calls.
+However, if you apply in the company site maybe its just luck.

 - How is the ALUMNI Network?
 > Frankly Poor.
 But you can network / find them on Linkedin and InMail them.